pazz/alot/docs/source/configuration/alotrc_table.rst

     headers that get displayed by default

     :type: string_list
-    :default: "From, To, Cc, Bcc, Subject"
+    :default: `From, To, Cc, Bcc, Subject`

 .. _edit-headers-blacklist: